aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-troubleshoot.rst

 Solution
 ''''''''

-Terminate any other processes that are using NeuronCore accelerators and then try launching the application again.
+Terminate any other processes that are using NeuronCore and then try launching the application again.
 If you are using Jupyter, ensure that you only have a single Jupyter kernel attempting to access the NeuronCores by restarting or shutting-down any other kernels, which will release any NeuronCores that might be in use.

 ------------